dfinity/wg-identity-authentication/topics/icrc_X_multiple_canister_call.md

 5. The relying partner, if any of the transactions failed, implements error handling.

 **Important**
-1. With parallel processing, all transactions will be started.
+1. With `parallel` processing, all transactions will be started.
 But it is not guaranteed that all transactions will succeed.
-2. With sequential processing, transactions will be executed in the designated sequence.
+2. With `sequence` processing, transactions will be executed in the designated sequence.
 If any transaction fails, the execution of the batch will stop without executing remaining queued transactions.

 The response of the individual transactions will be aggregated into the response of the batch call.
 If there are any errors in the response, it is up to the relying party to decide how to handle the error.